 Stiger is a U. S. Army Veteran where he served in Civil Affairs and Military Government Units.
 He also has service with the Corps of Engineers.

-Having served as a Port of Everett Commissioner from 1964 through 1972, Stiger brings to the Port a range of maritime experience including, but not limited to, the shipping and commercial fishing industries.
+Having served two previous terms on the Port Commission, Stiger brings to the Port a range of maritime experience including, but not limited to, the shipping and commercial fishing industries.
 Waterfront experience includes working his way through college while longshoring in Everett and Bellingham and working for Everett Stevedoring (SSA).
 He was also a correspondent for “Marine Digest” – a Puget Sound Maritime publication.
 Stiger and his family are avid sail and power boaters.
 Stiger has served on numerous boards for small business, economic development, and youth organizations.
 In addition, he is a Trustee for the Washington Public Ports Association (WPPA) and serves on marina, trade, and economic development committees.

 COMMISSIONER GLEN BACHMAN

 Commissioner Glen Bachman was elected in 2013, following his appointment that year to replace a former commissioner, and then re-elected to serve District 3 in 2019.

 Bachman, CRX/CSM/CPM/RPA, draws on more than 30 years of retail and asset management experience as General Manager of Everett Mall, 24 years of which have been with Kemper Development as Vice president of Operations & administration for Bellevue Square, Lincoln square and Bellevue Properties.
 His responsibilities include lease administration, assembly and the administration of the operating budget, including capital expense projects, contract negotiation and administration.

 Prior to his time with Kemper Development, Bachman has experience as GM and regional operations at Frederick & Nelson department stores.
 Bachman has a BA in Marketing from Eastern Washington University, with continued studies in asset management.